UpsidedownFalcon/IMU-Turntable/PRD.md

 ![Initial Sketch 1](Images_MD/Sketches1.jpg)
 ![Initial Sketch 2](Images_MD/Sketches2.jpg)

 From the initial design ideas, a direct drive system is the most feasible because *accuracy and precision* are a priority, so **zero backlash** is a necessity.
-With such a system, the maximum attainable resolution must be further investigated by researching [existing rotational actuators e.g stepper motors](#rotational-actuators).
+With such a system, the maximum attainable resolution must be further investigated by researching existing rotational actuators e.g stepper motors in [Existing Product Analysis: Rotational Actuators](#rotational-actuators).

 ### Stepper Motor Design
 <details> <summary> Expand </summary>